mspnp/samples/README.md

 # patterns & practices Samples

+This repo contains various samples and references used in the Azure Architecture Center and elsewhere.

 ---
 ## Microsoft Open Source Code of Conduct